Project

 The "87 Features" Revelation

 I'll admit it—when I first started, I was obsessed with finding the "perfect tool."
 Azure ML Studio?
-Databricks?
+Prophet?
 AWS SageMaker?
 I spent days testing different platforms and configurations, trying increasingly complex model setups.
 Then I hit a wall: no matter what platform I used, accuracy plateaued at around 82%.
 Frustrated, I went back to basics and asked the Data Scientists a simple question: "What actually DRIVES revenue at AT&T?"
 That conversation changed everything.
 They mentioned contract renewal cycles (enterprise clients renew in Q4), fiscal year-end spending surges, network utilization patterns that correlate with demand.
 I realized I'd been throwing tools at the problem without understanding the DOMAIN.
 So I pivoted—spent two weeks engineering 87 features based on business logic, not just statistical patterns.
 Lag variables for 7, 30, 90, and 365 days (matching weekly, monthly, quarterly, and annual cycles).
 Holiday proximity (Black Friday through New Year's drives enterprise spending).
 Revenue-per-customer ratios.
 Network utilization interaction terms.
 That unglamorous feature work jumped accuracy from 82% to 91%—before I even touched the model ensemble.
 Lesson learned: domain knowledge beats platform complexity every time.

 4